zoggop/tbosd/_posts/2015-10-29-5-reasons-supergirl-spent-too-long-in-the-phantom-zone.md

 2b\.
 Criminal waste of Calista Flockhart.

 3\.
 A waitress at a diner says "can you believe it?
 A female hero.
 Nice for my daughter to have someone like that to look up to."
-Did the audience roll their eyes a lot at the chorus in ancient Greece?
+This sounds as mean-spiritedly satirical as something Ryan Murphy would write for *Scream Queens*, but I think it's actually just "Supergirl" advertising itself.

 4\.
 "She's not strong enough."
 "Why?
 Because she's just a girl?"
 This is a first for me: the only instance I've seen in which calling it sexist is actually more sexist.